Last updated on January 28, 2026

 Draftsim also offers a deckbuilder for Sealed that can serve as a starting point for building your deck based on ratings.

-These ratings change every week and are just there for reference, but it's a constructive way to get some direction.
+These ratings are frequently updated and there for reference.
+They are a constructive way to get some direction.
 Especially when the set is new or if you happen to not see a card from your pool.

 Arena Tutor